-Here is a list of over 25 lunch ideas (including a separate list of over 20 pinwheel sandwich variation ideas) to help you if you are feeling stuck or just not creative right now 🙂
+Grab our list of over 25 lunch ideas (including a separate list of over 20 pinwheel sandwich variation ideas) to help you when you feel stuck or just not creative 🙂

 4) Get your kids' input and let them help pack their lunches

 You may be surprised to find that kids often enjoy helping to make their lunches.
 It gives them a chance to pick what they want to eat and gives them a feeling of control over a significant portion of their diet.

 The reality is that they probably won't enjoy helping to make their lunches every day, but letting them have a hand in their lunches will go a long way in helping them form healthy relationships with food, portions, and food preparation.